ryangray/quickfont/README.md

 other printouts for many years.
 I then started to fix a few bugs and make improvements all these years later.

+This is version 2.0a where I started to make improvements and fix a few issues.
+It adds foreground color changing for the preview box and shortcuts for selecting most of the extended mode characters.
+It also adds using the arrow keys to move the edit cursor around, mostly since emulators map the arrow keys to the Sinclair cursor keys (shifted 5 to 8).

-This is version 2.0 pretty much as it was in the printed listing with a few flaws.
-This is probably not the last version I made, but it will be later on before I get to resurrecting files from my old tapes.
+Version 2.0 was pretty much as it was in the printed listing with a few flaws and probably not the last version I made, but it will be a while before I get to resurrecting files from my old tapes.

 --- Ryan Gray